 Pearl Jam, Tupac, Yes, Journey to be inducted into Rock Hall

-Pearl Jam, Tupac Shakur, Joan Baez, Electric Light Orchestra, Journey and Yes will be inducted into the Rock and Roll Hall of Fame on Friday night.
-Nile Rodgers will receive a special honor at the event held at the Barclays Center in Brooklyn, New York.
+The late rapper Tupac Shakur and Seattle-based rockers Pearl Jam are among the first-time nominees on the ballot for induction next year into the Rock and Roll Hall of Fame.
+NEW YORK - Pearl Jam, Tupac Shakur, Joan Baez, Electric Light Orchestra, Journey and Yes will be inducted into the Rock and Roll Hall of Fame on Friday night.

 Add your comments below